50 Worst Habits for Your Heart

 Omega-3 supplements are also effective at providing the body with the same benefits and decreasing the risk for cardiovascular disease.

-The Remedy Rx: The AHA recommends that adults eat fatty fish twice per week.
+The Rx: The AHA recommends that adults eat fatty fish twice per week.
 Plant-derived omega-3's can be obtained through tofu or other soybean-based plants, as well as walnuts, flaxseeds, and oils derived from these plants.

 You're Not Spending Enough Time with Your Friends and Family